 The memory foam cushioning optimizes comfort allowing the insole to completely shape your foot.
 This is for the most part important for people diagnosed with tangential neuropathy as you want to avoid any pressure and resistance points.

 Particularly designed with extra comfort and anti-fatigue purposes, they’re meant to be damaged all day long.
-The fabric is damp-wicking and anti-bacterial, defensive your feet against mushroom and odor-causing bacteria.
+The fabric is damp-wicking and anti-bacterial, defending your feet against mushroom and odour-causing bacteria.

 These shoe inserts fit in hard work footwear with detachable punch liners, which is the case for most diabetic shoes and shoes for neuropathy.